Did You Know?

 .…that several “Celebrity Squeezers” from screen and stage also played the accordion?
 Among them: Boris Karlov (the original Dracula), Charlie Chaplin, Dean Martin, Forest Whitaker (method actor who won an Academy Award for his portrayal of Idi Amin in the film “The Last King n Scotland”), Fred Astaire, Jimmy Stewart, Lucy Liu, Robert Beatty, and Smiley Burnette.

 .…that some famous politicians also played the accordion?
 Among them Valéry Giscard d’Estang (French political leader), Ed McCain (U.S. senator), H, Ross Perot (businessman and political candidate who ran for presidency of the USA’s independent party), Jaques Chirac (French president), Richard M. Nixon (the 37th president of the United States, from 1969 to 1974 and the only president to resign form office), and President Vladimir Putin (president of Russia).
-The most notorious of all was the “dictator” of Zimbabwe – Idi Amin.
+The most notorious of all was the “dictator” of Uganda – Idi Amin.

 Did you know….?